How to Become a Nurse Midwife in Arkansas

 How long does it take to become a CNM in Arkansas?

-It typically takes 6–8 years total—4 years for a BSN and 2–4 additional years for a nurse-midwifery program, depending on the pathway.
+Typically, 6-8 years: 4 years for a BSN (or RN plus bridge program) and 2-4 years for an MSN or DNP in nurse-midwifery, depending on the pathway.

 Are there any CNM programs based in Arkansas?

-Although Arkansas does not currently have an in-state CNM program, many registered nurses (RN) enroll in accredited online CNM programs that offer clinical placements in local hospitals.
+Arkansas does not currently have in-state CNM programs, but RNs can enroll in ACME-accredited online programs with clinical placements at local facilities like Baptist Health or Mercy Hospital.

 Can I become both a Certified Nurse-Midwife (CNM) and a Women’s Health Nurse Practitioner (WHNP)?

-Yes!
-Many graduate programs offer dual certification.
-Learn more about CNM/WHNP dual-focus nurse-midwife programs.
+Yes, many graduate programs offer dual CNM/WHNP certification, expanding your scope to include gynecology and primary care.
+Learn more about CNM/WHNP dual-focus programs.

 Do Certified Nurse-Midwives (CNMs) in Arkansas have prescriptive authority?

-Yes.
-CNMs licensed as APRNs in Arkansas have prescriptive authority under collaborative agreements with physicians.
+Yes, CNMs licensed as APRNs in Arkansas have prescriptive authority under a collaborative agreement with a physician, allowing them to prescribe medications within their scope.

 Is midwifery in demand in Arkansas?